springcomp/powershell_profile.ps1/README.md

 Because I sometimes update the default profile or any other additional profile script, a _check for update_ mechanism has been built into the loading.
 Each additional profile may optionally contain a first line comment containing a version number.
 When loading a profile, the version number is checked against that of the corresponding script on this GitHub repository.
 If update is needed, a warning is displayed to the user so that they can run a command to update the script.

+By default, a check for update is performed every day.
+Set the `$Env:CHECK_FOR_PWSH_PROFILE_UPDATES_FREQUENCY_IN_DAYS` environment variable to a different value if you need to check for update at a different rate.

 ## Profiles Cmdlet

 The default `Microsoft.PowerShell_profile.ps1` script imports the following Cmdlets into the current session: